Luol Deng: 2006–07 season

-For the 2006–07 season, Deng was the only Bull to start all 82 regular season games.
-All of his numbers continued to improve, and he led the team in minutes played (37.5) and field goal percentage (.517), while playing a strong second scoring option to Ben Gordon, with a marked improvement to 18.8 points per game.
+For the 2006–07 season, Deng was the only Bulls player to start all 82 regular season games.
+His statistics continued to improve, and he led the team in minutes played (37.5) and field goal percentage (.517), while playing a strong second scoring option to Ben Gordon, with a marked improvement to 18.8 points per game.
 Deng also notably rarely committed fouls on defense (2.00 per game), despite the minutes he played and frequently being outsized in matchups against power forwards such as Kevin Garnett.

-On 27 December 2006, Deng was driving in the lane when Miami Heat player James Posey grabbed him, causing concern that Deng may have re-injured his wrist.
+On 27 December 2006, Deng was driving in the lane when Miami Heat's James Posey grabbed him, causing concern that Deng may have re-injured his wrist.
 Posey earned a flagrant foul, was ejected and suspended for one game.
-Deng scored 32 points against the Cavaliers just three nights later, resolving concern that the wrist would be re-injured.
-On 26 March 2007 Deng posted a new career-high 38 points to lead the Bulls to a home victory against the Portland Trail Blazers.
+Deng scored 32 points against the Cleveland Cavaliers just three nights later, resolving concern that the wrist would be re-injured.
+On 26 March 2007, Deng posted a new career-high 38 points to lead the Bulls to a 100–89 victory against the Portland Trail Blazers.
 Deng converted 18 of his 25 shots from the field.

-Deng has won three major sportsmanship awards.
-On 3 May 2007, Deng won the NBA's sportsmanship award in a vote by players.
-The award honours the player who best exemplifies ethical behaviour, fair play, and integrity on the court.
+On 3 May, Deng won the NBA Sportsmanship Award.
 For that award, the league donated $25,000 on his behalf to Pacific Garden Mission, the oldest continuously operating rescue mission in the country.
-Deng also won the 2006–2007 Golden Icon Award for Best Sports Role Model.
-The awards are presented by the Travolta entertainment family.
-Most recently, he won the 2008 UN Refugee Agency's Humanitarian of the Year Award as part of the UNHCR's ninemillion.org campaign to bring education and sports to millions of displaced children.

 2007–08 season

-Near the beginning of the season, the Bulls started negotiating a contract extension for Deng.
+Near the beginning of the 2007–08 season, the Bulls started negotiating a contract extension with Deng.
 Negotiations were mostly handled by Bulls chairman Jerry Reinsdorf.
 The team offered Deng a five-year extension for $57.5 million.
 However, Deng decided to reject the deal and wait until the season ended to continue negotiations.

-In the (2007–08) season, Luol played in (63) games, missing (19) mostly because of left Achilles tendinitis.
-Despite injuries, Deng still averaged (17.0) points per game and (6.3) rebounds per game.
-He had his best game against the Milwaukee Bucks when he scored (32) points in a 151–135 victory.
-The Bulls missed the playoffs in the (2007–08) season for the first time since 2004.
+In the 2007–08 season, Deng played in 63 games, missing 19 mostly because of left Achilles tendinitis.
+Despite injuries, he averaged 17.0 points per game and 6.3 rebounds per game.
+He had his best game of the season against the Milwaukee Bucks when he scored 32 points in a 151–135 victory.
+The Bulls missed the playoffs in the 2007–08 season for the first time since 2004.